Marshall, Sons & Co.: Aircraft

-Merger with Fowler

-Marshall, Sons & Co.
-Ltd. merged with John Fowler & Co., (Leeds) Ltd in 1947 to form Marshall-Fowler Ltd, which eventually became part of the Bentall Simplex industrial group.
-The Marshall name was revived in the 1980s, initially with the 'Track Marshall' name building large tracked tractors and bulldozers.

-Leyland tractors

-In 1982 the company bought the production rights to the Leyland tractors range, moving production to Gainsborough and selling them under the Marshall name.
-Initially successful, the venture failed to generate enough capital to fund the successful development of new models and the company began to lose its market share.
-A few new, technologically advanced, models were launched but failed to find favour and Marshall was eventually forced to stop production in 1992.

-Models included the 502, 602, 604, 702, 704, 802, 804 and 904XL.
-These were mainly rebadged Leyland tractors.
-The newer models were the: 132, 100, 115 and 125.
-Marshall later imported and then rebadged and repainted Steyr tractors from Austria.

-Badge engineering

-The name was then used as a badge engineering exercise on imported Steyr tractors from Austria, before the marque finally vanished in the mid-1990s.
-There is now a shopping centre (Marshall's Yard) standing on part of the former Britannia Iron Works site.
+Tracked Tractors and Bulldozers

+After the merger with Fowler, their experience with tracked agricultural and military vehicles was used to create the Fowler Marshall Diesel Crawler, which was launched in 1948.
+Fowler continued to develop and market tracked vehicles while Marshall produced the wheeled Field Marshall tractors as well as other vehicles such as diesel road rollers.
+The tracked vehicles included the Fowler Challenger and from 1955 the Track Marshall.
+The Track Marshall was a product that continued under various ownerships, with production of the final model, the TM200, continuing until 1998.

+Diesel Road Rollers

+Marshall made diesel road rollers from 1930 until the takeover by British Leyland, latterly under the Road Marshall brand.

 Preserved examples

 Around 350 of the company’s engines survived into preservation with about 120 of those being traction engines.

 Marshall, Sons and Co. built the boiler for the Fairbairn steam crane which stands on the dockside in Bristol.
 The maker's plate reads "Marshall Sons & Co.
 Ltd., Engineers, Gainsboro, England, No.92766".

 What is thought to be one of the oldest surviving Marshall product, works no. 415, a 2.5nhp portable engine from 1866, may be seen at the Turon Technology Museum (Museum of Power), in New South Wales, Australia.
 This engine is also the oldest documented portable engine in Australia.